 David Cabanis from Doulos explains how to use the flash patch breakpoint unit of the Arm Cortex-M3 and M4 processors.

 Dave Cabanis from Doulos explains how to exploit the NEON coprocessor unit found in the ARM Cortex A processor family from your C code.

-David Cabanis from Doulos touches on the topics of semi-hosting and standard C library function retargetting.
-In addition the Cortex-M3 Instrumentation Trace Macrocell (ITM) will be put to use as a mean to communicate with a debug host.
+David Cabanis from Doulos touches on the topics of semi-hosting and standard C library function retargeting.
+In addition, the Cortex-M3 Instrumentation Trace Macrocell (ITM) will be put to use as a mean to communicate with a debug host.

-David Cabanis from Doulos looks at programming the Keil Cortex-M3 evaluation board (MCBSTM32) using a CMSIS compliant approach whilst accessing specific device's perpherials.
+David Cabanis from Doulos looks at programming the Keil Cortex-M3 evaluation board (MCBSTM32) using a CMSIS compliant approach whilst accessing specific device's peripherals.

 Embedded C programming for Cortex-M Processors

 In this extended presentation, David Cabanis from Doulos explains the basics of embedded C programming in the context of Cortex-M processors and how to bring a bare metal system to life.
 Amongst the covered topics you will find: Cortex-Mx startup code and vector tables, linker scripts, CMSIS compliant C code and assembler programming.

 Frank Mölendörp from Doulos explains how to run the FreeRTOS on the Arm/NXP mbed prototyping kit.

 uClinux on an Arm Cortex-M4: a cost-benefit analysis